Hell in a Cell (2009): Storylines

 Another rivalry from the Raw brand was between John Cena and Randy Orton over their vying for the WWE Championship; at SummerSlam, Orton had retained the title in a controversial fashion that saw him intentionally get disqualified before ultimately retaining the title; WWE owner, Vince McMahon, announced a rematch at Breaking Point; an "I Quit" match which was won by Cena.
 The following night on Raw, Orton received a rematch for the title from the night's guest matchmaker Trish Stratus at Hell in a Cell in the eponymous match.
 On the final Raw, Cena competed in a gauntlet match against Chris Jericho, Big Show, and Orton.
 After Cena defeated Jericho and Show by disqualification, Orton came out as the last opponent.
 However, the cell began to lower as Cena tried to stop Orton from escaping.
 Orton almost managed to get free but was too late, becoming trapped inside the cell with Cena.
 As Orton attempted to get away, Cena blocked the door and the two brawled.
 Orton managed to get out and began climbing to the top of the cell as Cena chased after him.
 With nowhere left to run, Cena attacked Orton with an Attitude Adjustment on top of the cell to close the show.

 On the final SmackDown before Hell in a Cell, DX, Undertaker, and Cena teamed up to face Legacy, Orton, and Punk in an eight-man tag team match.
 Undertaker won the match for his team after executing a Tombstone Piledriver on Orton.

 Dolph Ziggler continued his pursuit for the WWE Intercontinental Championship that he started in July when he won a triple threat match on the August 27 episode of WWE Superstars against Mike Knox and Finlay to become the number-one contender.
 A week later on SmackDown, John Morrison defeated Rey Mysterio to become the new Intercontinental Champion.
 The match between Ziggler and Morrison was originally set to take place at Breaking Point.
 However, the match was later postponed and subsequently announced to take place at Hell in a Cell instead.

-Batista made his return to the company following a torn biceps brachii muscle and joined SmackDown, where he came into immediate conflict with Unified WWE Tag Team Champions Chris Jericho and The Big Show.
+Batista made his return to the company following a torn biceps brachii muscle and joined SmackDown, where he came into immediate conflict with Unified WWE Tag Team Champions Chris Jericho and Big Show.
 After several confrontations with the team, Batista announced his contention for the titles at Hell in a Cell with partner Rey Mysterio.